lacrypta/nomad-old/ping-pong.md

 ## 1. Motivation

-Te purpose of this NIP is to provide real-time, user-initiated, alerting from one user to one or more others, and back.
+The purpose of this NIP is to provide real-time, user-initiated, alerting from one user to one or more others, and back.

 ## 2. Short Description